Skullfiredevil/quick_evaluation/challenge3/challenge.md

 Once you have the javascript and php file completed and working as per spec please submit this to a new repository for inspection (exactly the same way you did in Challenge 1).

 ### Completion Checklist

+- [ ] Create the 3 required files
+- [ ] Make use of the Fetch API within your `app.js`
+- [ ] Fetch data from the `backend.php` making use of the fetch API
+- [ ] Display the data to the webpage div
+- [ ] Allow the user to change and browse different options
+- [ ] Handle invalid options within your `backend.php` file and respond appropriately
+- [ ] Return Valid JSON from `backend.php` on a good request
+- [ ] Submit the project to github for review

 ## Extras!